ArthurFDLR/pose-classification-kit/README.md

 </p>
 </details>

 Note that a training set of 150 samples per hand and per pose seems enough to yield good classification results.
-Dataset size and classification performance are study bellow for different ANN structures.
 A couple of minutes of recording with the provided tool is enough to generate enough data for a pose.

-### The pose classifier - a simple ANN
+### Pose classifier models

-🚧 Under construction 🚧
+Classification models available in the application are stored in [`.\Models`](https://github.com/ArthurFDLR/OpenHand-App/tree/master/Models).
+Each model folder contain two HDF5 file containing model's architecture and weights values.
+While both model share the same architecture, they are respectively trained to analyse right or left hands.
+In addition a text file `class.txt` provides labels associated to the one-hot encoded output.

+See [**OpenHand-Models** repository](https://github.com/ArthurFDLR/OpenHand-Models) for more details and design your own model.

 ## User guide